 USINDO will process the student visas at the Embassy of Indonesia in Washington, DC.

-USINDO purchases health insurance from HTH Worldwide and will pay for the premium for each student for 3 months coverage (June, July, August).
-Students will be responsible for any deductible payments.
+USINDO purchases health insurance and will pay for the premium for each student for 4 months of coverage.